ybandy/cxlkvs/README.md

 * Latency of the memory can be adjusted

 The computational environment we tested is as follows.
-We use CXL-enabled CPUs and FPGAs, and the FPGAs work as CXL memory with adjustable latency.
+The FPGAs work as secondary memory with adjustable latency.

 |Part     |Specifications |
 |---------|---------------|